LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP4_firstvmubuntu.md

 ---
 I know that table may feel overwhelming, but fear not.
 Throughout this course we will go over the commands as we use them.
 Again, please feel free to practice using [Linux Journey](https://linuxjourney.com/).

-> Alright  if you are ready, lets get started!
+> Alright, if you are ready, let's get started!
 (Click the Installing VM tab) {.is-info}